Whatever you call it — a vendor scorecard, a report card, or a feature matrix — there are many variations on the theme.

-The underlying idea is to provide a method of comparing, apples-to-apples, two or more software solutions.
+The underlying idea is to provide a method of comparing, apples-to-apples, two or more vendor software solutions.

-In terms of the evaluation of CRM solutions, my experience has proven that the only effective scorecard is a custom CRM scorecard.
+Regarding evaluating CRM solutions, my experience has proven that the only effective scorecard is a custom CRM scorecard.

-A custom CRM scorecard can be an important tool in helping you to navigate the crowded CRM landscape and make the right decision for you business… the first time around.
+A custom CRM scorecard can be an important tool in helping you to navigate the crowded CRM landscape and make the right decision for your business… the first time around.

 Taking Back Control of the Buying Process

-That is to say, a demonstration of what the their corporate marketing department has determined to be the most impressive, differentiating, and latest features/functions.
+That is to say, a demonstration of what their corporate marketing department has determined to be the most impressive, differentiating, and latest features/functions.

 You are making an important decision about a product and a partner.
-Thus, it is imperative you uncover both what doesn’t work, what may not be perfect, and what other customers wish would be improved.
+Thus, you must uncover what doesn’t work, what may not be perfect, and what other customers wish would be improved.

 Seeing Through Feature Parity

-Should you ask any of them (or, heaven forbid, publish a RFP), their responses will generally be the same: “Check the box.
-Yes, we have that”.
-Unfortunately, that really doesn’t help you select the best-fit CRM for your business, does it?
+Should you ask any of them (or, heaven forbid, publish an RFP), their responses will generally be the same: “Check the box.
+Yes, we have that.”
+Unfortunately, that doesn’t help you select the best-fit CRM for your business, does it?

-Crafting an Effective Scorecard
+Crafting an Effective Vendor Scorecard

-Forensic scoring requires scoring of each individual item on the scorecard and applying a weighted value to get a final decimal score.
+Forensic scoring requires scoring each item on the scorecard and applying a weighted value to get a final decimal score.
 If we are ultimately going to be making a recommendation to a CEO or a Board, who has not participated in the evaluation process, we’ll need need to provide some backup (along with an ROI) in our final recommendation.

 While the vendor is still required to demonstrate everything on the scorecard, it may be difficult to score dozens of individual factors during a demo.

 For example, if you are in the healthcare industry, you’d probably prefer a CRM demonstration on tracking and reporting engagement history in terms of Patients, Providers, Donors, and Brokers (rather than how to manage a sales team and their deals using terms like Accounts, Contacts, and Opportunities).

 Additional Benefits of a Custom CRM Scorecard

 Scorecards are also good at neutralizing non-functional factors that otherwise may unduly color a user’s evaluation of a CRM solution’s capabilities.
 With a CRM scorecard, you can reduce the impact of:

-- An in-person demonstrations vs. a remote one
+- In-person demonstrations vs. a remote one

 - Difficulty in understanding the accent of the presenter

-While neither is necessarily right or wrong, these camps can emerge out of philosophical differences, such as: Microsoft vs. Salesforce, open source vs. commercial software, and the age-old best-of-breed software vs. all-in-one.
+While neither is right or wrong, these camps can emerge from philosophical differences, such as Microsoft vs. Salesforce, open source vs. commercial software, and the age-old best-of-breed software vs. all-in-one.